alichtner/artorithmia/my_process.md

     - `get_drizl_collection`
   - explored how to calculate symmetry

+# Color Temperature

+  - The hottest colour is completely red (R=255, G=0, B=0).
+  - The coldest colour is completely blue (R=0, G=0, B=255).

+  So the more R you have, the warmer the colour, and the more B you have, the cooler the colour.
+The G takes you through shades of turquoise, green, and yellow, each being increasingly warmer.
+When G is zero, you move in the lower left diagonal of the circle when R and B change.
+As G approaches 255, you cross over the upper right diagonal when R and B change.

 ## Day 2
 - use scipy cosine-similarity for use in sklearn's knn
 - `from scipy.spatial.distance import cosine`